ManiVaultStudio/core/README.md

 ## Installation & Building
 The [install guide](https://github.com/ManiVaultStudio/core/wiki/Installation) gives a complete overview of ManiVault's dependencies and setup.

-Before building ManiVault, be sure to set up it's requirements (mainly Qt6 and zlib), then copy this repo:
+Before building ManiVault, be sure to set up its requirements (mainly Qt6 and zlib), then copy this repo:
 ```
 git clone --recurse-submodule git@github.com:ManiVaultStudio/core.git
 ```